jimhigson/oboe.js/README.md

 DOM**.
 It is small enough to be a [micro-library](http://microjs.com/#), doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.

-Oboe makes it really easy to start using json from a response before the ajax request completes; or even if it never completes.
+Oboe makes it really easy to start using json from a response before the ajax request completes.
+Or even if it never completes.

 # API